 Our community of academics, professional colleagues and students, which boasts botanists, ecologists, meteorologists and zoologists (to name just a small section) have been studying our campus for many decades (in fact meteorological observations have been made almost continuously since 1901).

 To date, over 2000 species (a current list can be found here) have been recorded in this suburban parkland.
 Approximately 40% of our Whiteknights campus is managed primarily for biodiversity.
 The University’s detailed Habitat Management Plan is guiding current activity to enhance biodiversity in key areas.

 We are currently scoping a range of student and community projects across our campus which can provide further opportunities to be involved in enhancing biodiversity and learning about the natural world.

 The University of Reading also owns and manages a community nature reserve at Langley Mead, 18 hectares of wildflower meadows adjacent to the River Loddon which support a significant number of rare plant species.

 An extension of Langley Mead will allow the University of Reading and EPR to further improve conditions for wildlife, with an emphasis on creating a highly connected, continuous habitat that brings traditional management practices back to the landscape.
 Initial works will involve translocating green hay from Langley Mead’s existing wildflower meadows, plant hedgerows, and create wetland features – vital for restoring and developing sustainable wildlife populations.

-Check out the Biodiversity Blog to see what’s going on: https://blogs.reading.ac.uk/whiteknightsbiodiversity/
+Check out the Biodiversity Blog to see updates from relevant academic experts on aspects of campus biodiversity: https://blogs.reading.ac.uk/whiteknightsbiodiversity/